 Public transport in Boston

 Boston has an integrated public transport system run by the Massachusetts Bay Transportation Authority (MBTA).
-Expats will find that public transport makes getting around Boston convenient and relatively inexpensive.
+It's convenient and relatively inexpensive.
 The MBTA is made up of the subway, buses, water shuttles and commuter rail.

 The CharlieCard is a contactless smartcard that forms the basis of the MBTA payment system.
-There are a variety of options which allow commuters to choose the package that best suits their needs.
+There is a variety of options that allow commuters to choose the package that best suits their needs.

 Boston’s subway, or ‘the T’, is composed of four colour-coded rail lines.
 This comprehensive network covers all the main areas of the city.
 If using a CharlieCard for one-way rides, commuters get free transfers on most subway and local bus routes.